General Relativistic Aberration Equation and Measurable Angle of Light Ray in Kerr Spacetime: Conclusions

 \section{Conclusions}

-We focused on the measurable angle (local angle) of the light ray $\psi$ at the position of the observer instead of the total deflection angle (global angle) $\alpha$ in Kerr spacetime.
-We investigated not only the effect of frame dragging represented by the spin parameter $a$ but also the influence of the motion of the observer with the coordinate radial velocity $v^r$ and the coordinate transverse velocity $bv^{\phi}$ (or coordinate angular velocity $v^{\phi}$), which are converted from the 4-velocity of the observer $u^r$ and $u^{\phi}$, respectively.
+We focused on the measurable angle (local angle) of the light ray $\psi_P$ at the position of the observer $P$ instead of the total deflection angle (global angle) $\alpha$ in Kerr spacetime.
+We investigated not only the effect of frame dragging represented by the spin parameter $a$ but also the influence of the motion of the observer with the coordinate radial velocity $v^r$ and the coordinate transverse velocity $bv^{\phi}$ ($v^{\phi}$ is the coordinate angular velocity), which are related to the 4-velocity of the observer $u^r$ and $u^{\phi}$, respectively.

-In order to consider the influence of the velocity of the observer $v^r$ and $bv^{\phi}$ on the measurable angle $\psi$, we employed the general relativistic aberration equation because the motion of the observer changes the direction of the light ray approaching the observer.

-The local measurable angle $\psi$ obtained in this paper can be applied not only to the case of the observer located in an asymptotically flat region but also to the case of the observer placed within the curved and finite-distance region in the spacetime.
+To consider the influence of the velocity of the observer $v^r$ and $bv^{\phi}$ on the measurable angle $\psi$, we employed the general relativistic aberration equation because the motion of the observer changes the direction of the light ray approaching the observer.
+The local measurable angle $\psi_P$ obtained in this paper can be applied not only to the case of the observer located in an asymptotically flat region but also to the case of the observer placed within the curved and finite-distance region.

-As we observed, the order ${\cal O}(mv^r)$ and ${\cal O}(mbv^{\phi})$ terms in Eqs (\ref{eq:psi_rad_v1}) and (\ref{eq:psi_circ_v1}) are of order $10^{-10}$, and therefore they lie in the observable range of planned space missions such as LATOR and ASTROD.
-However, the order ${\cal O}(m^2v^r, a^2v^r, mav^r)$ and ${\cal O}(m^2bv^{\phi}, a^2bv^{\phi}, mabv^{\phi})$ terms in Eqs (\ref{eq:psi_rad_v2}) and (\ref{eq:psi_circ_v2}) are of order $10^{-15}$, and thus they are one order of magnitude smaller than the observation limit, e.g., $10^{-14}$, of LATOR.
-Nevertheless, this limitation may be overcome by a space mission in the near future.

 When the observer is moving in the radial direction, the total deflection angle $\alpha_{\rm radial}$ can be expressed by $\alpha_{\rm radial} = (1 + v^r)\alpha_{\rm static}$ which is equivalent to the results obtained by, e.g., \cite{pyne_birkinshaw1993,frittelli2003,wucknitz_sperhake2004}, whose overall scaling factor is $1 - v$ instead of $1 - 2v$ obtained by, e.g., \cite{capozziello_etal1999,sereno2002}.
 We notice that $v^r$ and $v$ are related with $v^r = -v$ because the velocity $v$ in \cite{pyne_birkinshaw1993,capozziello_etal1999,sereno2002,frittelli2003,wucknitz_sperhake2004} is that of the lens object.
 On the other hand, when the observer moves in the transverse direction, the total deflection angle is given by the form $\alpha_{\rm transverse} = (1 + bv^{\phi}/2)\alpha_{\rm static}$ if we define the transverse velocity as having the form of $bv^{\phi}$.
 However, this relation may depend on the choice of transverse velocity.